Regulation and governance

 environmental management and engineering.

-developing countries to help them understand, negotiate and analyse the complex financial, legal, environmental and related technical aspects of mining
+assistance to developing countries to help them understand, negotiate and analyse the complex financial, legal, environmental and related technical

 $5.65m is committed to providing scholarships and fellowship opportunities in mining related fields in 2012-13.